JEA: JEA History

 The utility's debt in 2010 was $6.0 billion, against assets of $7.5 billion.
 Compared to other similar sized municipal utilities, JEA had 60% more debt per customer, which could lower the utility's bond rating and make it more expensive and difficult to borrow money.

 In early 2012, Dickenson announced that he would retire February 1, 2013.
 On September 7, 2012 JEA Board of Directors named Paul McElroy to fill the role of JEA CEO and Managing Director effective October 1, 2012.

 In October 2012, Paul McElroy signed a 3-year contract to serve as JEA's CEO and this contract has been extended once; it ends in September 2018.

-Aaron Zahn served as CEO from April, 2018 until his termination on January 28, 2020.
+Aaron Zahn served as CEO from April 2018 until his termination on Jan.
+28, 2020.

 COO Melissa Dykes was elevated to Managing Director & CEO on an interim basis until May 5, 2020, when Paul McElroy returned to lead JEA until a permanent replacement was selected.
 In June 2020, McElroy placed the majority of the leadership team that served under Zahn on paid administrative leave and appointed interim leaders.

 Jay Stowe was named Managing Director & CEO in November 2020.
 Stowe’s new seven-member leadership team was in place by September 2021.

+The decision was made to leave the 19-story JEA tower and customer center, built in 1963, due to rising cost of repairs and maintenance.
+Renovation was rejected as too expensive and there was inadequate parking available.

+JEA needed less than half the space of the Downtown Center, so it consolidated operations in a leased, seven-story glass front building at 225 N. Pearl Street in April 2023.

+JEA provides vouchers for customer parking at the Duval County Courthouse Garage across the street.

+Following Stowe's resignation in April 2024, JEA veteran Vickie Cavey was named Interim Managing Director & CEO, and she was elevated to the permanent role in September 2024.
+After a successful year in the position, her salary was elevated from $560,000 to $700,000 annually.

+In February 2025, the company announced that they were accepting bids for redevelopment of the vacant buildings at their former headquarters.

-Attempted Sale and Aftermath
+Attempted sale and aftermath

 In early 2018, JEA's board of directors became interested in potentially selling the publicly owned JEA.

 In late December 2019, a state investigation of JEA's CEO and board of directors launched in response to complaints to the previously mentioned selling of JEA.
-This investigation is ongoing.
+The State Attorney's Office turned over its investigation to the U.S. Attorney and the FBI, resulting in a federal grand jury indicting former CEO Zahn and former CFO Ryan Wannemacher on charges of conspiracy and wire fraud in 2022.
+Following a trial, Zahn was found guilty of both charges in March 2024 and sentenced to four years in prison, while Wannemacher was found not guilty on both counts.